 Most common cause of severe knee pain & disability is arthritis.
 Knee pain is mainly caused by the following three types of arthritis.

-- Osteoarthritis – This disease normally occurs in patients above 50 years of age & it is basically an age-related ‘wear and tear’ type of arthritis.
+- Osteoarthritis – Osteoarthritis normally occurs in patients above 50 years of age & it is basically an age-related ‘wear and tear’ type of arthritis.
 Cartilage that preserves bones of knee weakens & wears away.
 Bones then rub against one another, resulting in pain & stiffness of knee.

-- Rheumatoid Arthritis – This is a painful condition in which the synovial membrane that encloses & protects the joint becomes thickened.
+- Rheumatoid Arthritis – Rheumatoid arthritis is a painful condition in which the synovial membrane that encloses & protects the joint becomes thickened.
 Chronic inflammation can seriously damage the cartilage & eventually cause cartilage loss & inflexibility.

 - Post-Traumatic Arthritis – This condition most often follows a knee injury.
 Fractures of bones or tears of knee ligaments may hurt articular cartilage over a particular span of time, causing knee discomfort & thereby limiting its function.

 Patients may need to perform knee replacement surgery in the enumerated conditions.